athackst/mkdocs-simple-plugin/README.md

   - "drafts"
 ```

-Some things to note:

-* Files in the `docs_dir` (by default `docs`) will be merged with any other documentation in your repository.
+Note:  Files in the `docs_dir` (by default `docs`) will be merged with any other documentation in your repository.
-* If you have specified `nav` elements in your mkdocs.yml, only those pages will be rendered in the site

-Then, you build the mkdocs from the command line
+Then, you can build the mkdocs from the command line.

 ```bash
 mkdocs build